E-ternalSpring/Learning-Python/README.md

 1. Introductory Level Questions

-Ex001 - Create a program that writes "Hello world" on the screen.
-Ex002 - Make a program that reads a person's name and displays a welcome message.
+Ex001 - Create a program that writes "Hello world" on the screen.\n Ex002 - Make a program that reads a person's name and displays a welcome message.